 Dependency Loops¶

-pattern: function definitions may call each other, but recursive cycles are not
+Detect recursion or dependency cycles during validation.
+Pegium's arithmetics example does exactly this: function definitions may call each other, but recursive cycles are not allowed.

 What is the problem?¶

-Cycle detection is rarely a property of one node in isolation.
-You usually need to inspect a larger graph:
+Cycle detection rarely depends on one node in isolation.
+You inspect a larger graph:

 - function calls